-Both parties will be informed in writing of the outcome of the appeal within fourteen (14) calendar days by which all requested information is received unless the school determines that additional time is required.
+Both parties will be informed simultaneously in writing of the outcome of the appeal within fourteen (14) calendar days by which all requested information is received unless the Title IX Coordinator determines that additional time is required.
+The written appeals decision must describe the appeal and the rationale for the result.
 The decision of the Provost upon an appeal shall be final.